OctopusDeploy/blog/blog/2018-09/ecs/index.md

 Huzzzah!
 Colors and messages, when I consider the traffic this app is going to get I'm glad we have that load balanced!

 ### Activities Left for the Reader
-This deployment script is likely to be quite a bit simpler than what you may need in the real world.
+This deployment script is likely to be quite a bit simpler than what you may want in the real world.
 You may need to configure volume mounts, CPU limits, custom scaling rules or any number of the various configuration options exposed by the AWS APIs.
-This script focused on the "Fargate" oferring which abstracts away the management of the servers in the cluster, however the same principle will work if you are using the "EC2" configuration of ECS.
+This script focused on the "Fargate" offering which abstracts away the management of the servers in the cluster, however the same principle will work with a few modifications if you are using the "EC2" configuration of ECS.

 ## Octopus Deploy's Future Plans for ECS
-If you are using ECS today, hopefully this post give you some idea on how to approach deployments to it with Octopus Deploy, leveraging all the things that Octopus is great at.
 Although recently Kubernetes has taken the industry's attention in the container space, ECS continues to be a popular option and we anticipate that there may be a more first-class ECS step on the horizon.
-In keeping with the "Octopus is the source of truth" philosophy with respect to the ECS tasks, I would expect that the step would end up mirroring many of the configuration options available through the AWS portal today, however with tighter integration to Octopus variables and package selection.
+In keeping with the "Octopus is the source of truth" philosophy, I would expect that any ECS specific step would end up mirroring many of the configuration options available through the AWS portal today, however with tighter integration to Octopus variables and package selection.

+With every release Octopus provides richer and more useful integration with various cloud providers, and AWS is no exception.
+If you are using ECS today, hopefully this post give you some idea on how to approach deployments with Octopus Deploy, leveraging all the things that Octopus is great at.
+Let us know of your deployment successes (or failures) with Octopus to ECS!